 According to the British Medical Journal, researchers from the University College London found that older adults who visited just one exhibition a year had a 14% lower risk of early mortality.
 In addition, those who visited exhibitions regularly benefited from a 31% lower risk of early death.
 Not only can visiting museums promote longevity, it also provides a wide variety of both emotional and physical benefits.

 Benefits of Visiting Museums

 Whether you prefer art, history, or nature, there truly is a museum for everyone to enjoy.
-Along with being entertained, especially during winter months, the act of visiting a museum can help stimulate your emotional and cognitive skills.
+Along with being entertained, especially during the winter months, the act of visiting a museum can help stimulate your emotional and cognitive skills.
 The next time you find yourself at a museum, here’s what you’re doing for yourself without even knowing it:

 Nurturing Your Inner Student

 No matter your interest or museum of choice, visiting an exhibition allows you to learn something new while exercising your critical thinking skills.
 All museums require us to be still, interpret what we’re seeing, and reflect on its meaning.
 At the end of the visit, you walk away knowing more than when you arrived.

 Unleashing Your Creative Side

 Art museums, in particular, allow us to tap into our creative sides.
 As we get older, our creative minds can often get neglected.
 Visiting an art museum is a great way to exercise our inner artist just by looking at what’s in front of us.

 As we age, the importance of socializing becomes important for our health.
 Isolation can affect many older adults.
 Visiting a museum gives us the opportunity to socialize with those around us and provides a common ground for conversation with other museumgoers.